CaelumUVic/CSC412-Obsidian/Serious Games/Empathy In Gaming/Journey.md

 ![[Journey.png]]
 ## Summary

-Journey is a minimalist adventure game where a silent robed figure travels across vast deserts and mountains, often encountering other players anonymously.
+On the topic of [[Serious Games and Empathy]]Journey is a minimalist adventure game where a silent robed figure travels across vast deserts and mountains, often encountering other players anonymously.
 The game emphasizes visual storytelling and emotional resonance.

 ## Applications